xrendani/xrendani.github.io/README.md

-domain currently set to manugeni.github.io, due to changes being made.

-# manugeni's Multi-Tool website
+# Manugeni's Multi-Tool website

-This repository contains the source code for the [manugeni.github.io](https://manugeni.is-a.dev/) website.
+This repository contains the source code for the [Multi-Tool](https://manugeni.is-a.dev/) website.
 The website serves as a multi-tool platform, providing various functionalities and features.

 ## Table of Contents